+“Ummm, okay, sure, I guess I can drive you to the airport,” I said when a friend called not too long ago to ask for a ride to catch an early morning flight.
 On the outside I was all agreeable and nice.
-“Ummm, okay, sure, I guess I can drive you to the airport,” I said when a friend called a while back to ask for a ride to catch an early morning flight.
-Inside, though, the dialogue was totally different.
-Inside, it sounded like this, “No friggin way!
-You left me stranded at the airport a year ago after agreeing to pick me up.
-I’m not OK with your assumption that I’ll do whatever you want.”
+Inside, though, I was thinking something totally different.
+My inner voice sounded like this, “No freakin’ way!
+Remember how you left me stranded at the airport that time after agreeing to pick me up.
+I’m not OK that you assume I’ll do whatever you want.”

 Did I say anything close to that out loud?
 No. I was afraid of being disliked.
 So I just drove her to the airport.
 And then I resented her.
 I seethed and then responded to my self-loathing with righteous thoughts justifying the fact that I had caved and didn’t set a boundary.
 I told myself, I’m a good person.
 It’s no big deal.
 I’m taking the high road and getting all kinds of karma points.
 This is what friends do for each other.
 But I knew she wasn’t a true friend.
 She wouldn’t do the same for me.
 Our relationship wasn’t balanced, and I felt like a doormat.

 Does this sound familiar?
 If so, you may want to work on setting personal boundaries.